Former ‘RHONY’ Star Kelly Bensimon Flaunts Incredible Figure In Navy Blue Bikini

 The third photo showed her posed in profile and in the last, she made a splash in the water.
 Kelly wore her shoulder-length tresses with a middle part and went for a natural look.
 She did not appear to be wearing much makeup, aside from an application of mascara and eyeliner.

-The update has attracted plenty of attention from her fans with over 900 likes and 40-plus comments in a few short hours.
+The update has attracted plenty of attention from her fans with more than 900 likes and 40-plus comments in a few short hours.
 Most of Kelly’s were quick to comment on her bikini body, while countless others simply used their favorite emoji.

 “Just doesn’t get any HOTTER then you,” one follower commented.